Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Introduction

-Despite these advances, this mean-based confidence interval can be very wide, with volatile standard errors, when the potential outcomes are heavy-tailed, have a few extreme values, or contaminated by outliers. \citet{athey2021} note that in many modern randomized experiments, including in experiments in the digital space, heavy-tailed or extreme outcomes are often likely.
-An important class of estimators used in practice in such situations use the {\it ranks} of the potential outcomes as opposed to their exact values (see e.g.,~\citet[Section 5.5.4]{imbens2015}).
-In particular,~\cite{rosenbaum1993} proposed to use a Hodges-Lehmann type point estimate~\citep{HL63} based on the Wilcoxon rank-sum (abbreviated as WRS) test statistic \citep{Wilcoxon1945} for estimating a constant additive treatment effect under randomization inference.
-The constant treatment effect assumption is often a convenient starting point in answering a causal question \citep{Rosenbaum02, Ho2006, athey2021}.
-Futher, in some situations, the identification of a constant treatment effect has immediate practical use \cite[see][Section 2.4.5]{Rosenbaum2002}.
+Despite these advances, mean-based estimators can have volatile standard errors (and thus produce very wide confidence intervals) when the potential outcomes are heavy-tailed or contaminated by outliers.
+Heavy-tailed or extreme outcomes are common in many modern randomized experiments, including experiments in the digital space (see, e.g., \citet{athey2021}).
+An important class of estimators used in practice in such situations use the {\it ranks} of the potential outcomes as opposed to their observed values (see, e.g.,~\citet[Section 5.5.4]{imbens2015}).
+Notably,~\cite{rosenbaum1993} proposed to use a Hodges-Lehmann type point estimate~\citep{HL63} based on the Wilcoxon rank-sum (abbreviated as WRS) test statistic \citep{Wilcoxon1945} for estimating a constant additive treatment effect under randomization inference. \ag{The constant treatment effect hypothesis generalizes Fisher's sharp null hypothesis,} and is often a convenient starting point in answering a causal question \citep{Rosenbaum02, Ho2006, athey2021}.
+Further, in some situations, the identification of a constant treatment effect has immediate practical use \cite[see][Section 2.4.5]{Rosenbaum2002}.

-\citet[see Sections 4.6.7, 4.6.9]{Rosenbaum2002} provided a numerical method to construct a confidence interval based on the above estimator, as follows.
-Under randomization, the upper and lower limits of the $100(1-\alpha)$\% two-sided confidence interval are calculated by solving for the hypothesized treatment effects that equate the corresponding standardized WRS test statistic value to the $\alpha/2$ and $(1-\alpha/2)$ quantiles of the standard normal distribution.
-Unfortunately, this numerical method does not shed light on the efficiency gain/loss of this rank-based approach compared to the usual differences-in-means estimator, thereby precluding the practitioner from making an informed decision as to when such a rank-based method should be preferred.

-In this paper, we undertake a systematic and rigorous study of the robustness and efficiency properties of Rosenbaum's rank-based estimator based on the WRS test statistic, {under randomization and the constant treatment effect assumption.
-Our asymptotic results have important implications.
-In particular, we show that the asymptotic variance of Rosenbaum's estimator is always at most 125/108 ($\approx$ 1.16) times that of the difference-in-means estimator, and is often much smaller (see~\cref{subsec: eff} for a detailed discussion).
-We also provide an analytically computable, asymptotically valid confidence interval for the treatment effect based on this rank-based estimator, which is more robust to outliers or heavy-tailed potential outcomes than the mean-based confidence intervals.
-This is also evident in our simulation studies where the rank-based method gives much shorter confidence intervals than those obtained from the difference-in-means estimator, when the distribution of the potential outcomes has thicker tails.